artem-gorodetskii/Fill-Missed-Spaces/README.md

 # Fill-Missed-Spaces
-HTTP-service that receives text with missed spaces and returns a corrected sentence and a list of missed spaces positions.
+HTTP service that receives text with missed spaces and returns a corrected sentence and a list of missed spaces positions.

 The algorithm reconstructs the string using its tokenized representation.
 The tokenization algorithm is based on dynamic programming and probabilistic unigram model with a predefined vocabulary.